Two teenagers found stabbed to death a mile apart in London

 Police are seeking to establish whether the two killings are linked

-Two teenage boys have been stabbed to death about a mile apart in London.
+Two teenage boys have been stabbed to death about a mile apart in southeast London.

-The 16-year-olds were found with stab wounds in Greenwich on Saturday evening.
+The 16-year-olds were found with stab wounds in Greenwich this evening (26 November).

-The Metropolitan Police launched a murder investigation after the boys were pronounced dead, the force said.
+The Metropolitan Police launched a murder investigation, the force said.

 Given the incidents’ proximity in time and distance, officers are seeking to quickly establish any link between them.